Navigating the UI

 - Run audit — trigger a comprehensive scan of your codebase

-- Chat interface — ask questions about findings or focus on specific areas
+- Chat interface — ask follow-up questions or focus on specific areas

-- Checklist tracking — audit items are tracked as checklists that auto-update when stories address them
+- Checklist tracking — audit findings are tracked as checklists that auto-update when stories address them

 - History — browse previous audit reports